burnoutband/kubernetes-training/modules/operate/v2/08-health-checks.md

     This section should go under `spec -> template -> spec -> containers[name=backend]` and should be aligned with `image`, `env` and `command` properties.

 1. Run `watch kubectl get pod` to see how Kubernetes is rolling out your Pods.
 This time it will do it much slower, making sure that previous Pods are ready before starting a new set of Pods.

+## Optional Exercises

+###  Health Checks

+Define a HTTP healthcheck for the backend app.
+Convert the healthcheck to Container Exec and TCP.
+Verify that each type of healthcheck is working corectly.